rust-lang/book/second-edition/src/ch03-05-control-flow.md

 }
 ```

-<span class="caption">Listing 3-4: Looping through each element of a collection
+<span class="caption">Listing 3-5: Looping through each element of a collection
 using a `for` loop</span>

-When we run this code, we’ll see the same output as in Listing 3-3.
+When we run this code, we’ll see the same output as in Listing 3-4.
 More
 importantly, we’ve now increased the safety of the code and eliminated the
 chance of bugs that might result from going beyond the end of the array or not
 going far enough and missing some items.

-For example, in the code in Listing 3-3, if you removed an item from the `a`
+For example, in the code in Listing 3-4, if you removed an item from the `a`
 array but forgot to update the condition to `while index < 4`, the code would
 panic.
-Using the `for` loop, you don’t need to remember to change any other
+Using the `for` loop, you wouldn’t need to remember to change any other
 code if you changed the number of values in the array.

 The safety and conciseness of `for` loops make them the most commonly used loop